eliasdorneles/coursera-03get_data-project/README.md

 in the R dataframe.

-Later on, we group all this data by subject and activity, getting the average for all filtered columns in each group.
+Later on, we group all this data by subject and activity, getting the average for all filtered columns inside each group, and save the result to a CSV.

 ## Project description: